scalawithcats/scala-with-cats/src/pages/functors/cats.md

 <div class="solution">
 The semantics are similar to writing a `Functor` for `List`.
-We recurse over the data structure, applying the function to every `Leaf` we find:
+We recurse over the data structure, applying the function to every `Leaf` we find.
+The functor laws intuitively require us to retrain the same structure with the same pattern of `Branch` and `Leaf` nodes:

 ```tut:book:silent
 import cats.Functor